 Sending the same emails to your network of past, current, and potential clients does not equal having an email marketing strategy.
 The emails you send need to have quality, relevant, and interesting content.
 They need to be visually appealing.
 And furthermore, they need to have a purpose.
 So how what kind of content does an email need?

 Let’s break down a marketing email into four very basic parts.

 - Subject line

 - Sign off

 Within each of these parts is an opportunity and need to weave content marketing and email marketing together.
 Content completes an email, but when you take the time to thoughtfully write to your audience, that email becomes a powerful part of your marketing strategy.

 1. Subject line

 There is endless research on most and least effective subject lines.
 Not everyone is the research type, and if that’s you, there is an easy place to start.
 Your own inbox.
 Look at what you’ve been emailed over the last few days.
+You’ve probably got a whole bunch of examples at your fingertips.
 What emails are still sitting unopened?
 What did you immediately click on?
-And what went straight to trash?
+And on the opposite end, what went straight to trash?